gerlydol2-coder/Building-a-Custom-Image-Classifier-with-TensorFlow-Using-Personal-Image-Datasets-from-Google-Drive/README.md

 *The model achieved **100% training accuracy** and approximately **99.3% validation accuracy**, indicating that it successfully learned the patterns in the training images while still performing well on unseen data.*

 ### ○ How did the number of images affect the model’s performance?
-*Having a large dataset—around **1,000 images per class**—significantly improved the model’s performance.
+*Having a large dataset— minimum of **250 images per class**—significantly improved the model’s performance.
 More images provided more examples for the model to learn from, resulting in **better accuracy and stronger generalization**.*

 ---